arock093/keyboardminder/README.md

 #### Option 1

+A ZIP file with all the tools named Keyboardminder can be found under [releases](https://github.com/arock093/keyboardminder/releases).
+Download the ZIP file, unzip it somewhere and then run BasicInstaller.exe to add the tools to your startup folder.
+BasicInstaller can also be used to remove them from your startup folder.

-The tools can be found under [releases](https://github.com/arock093/keyboardminder/releases).
+The tools can also be found individually under [releases](https://github.com/arock093/keyboardminder/releases).

 #### Option 2